 - Build capacity in survey research and analysis

 LAPOP grew out of pioneering efforts by LAPOP Founder and Senior Advisor, Dr. Mitch Seligson.
 Our first study of democratic values was conducted in the 1970s, in Costa Rica.
 Over the years, our geographic scope, team, and network of affiliates has expanded significantly.
 Today we conduct projects across the Americas and, as well, in Asia and in Africa.

 Our core project is the AmericasBarometer, a regular survey of citizens’ experiences, evaluations, and preferences in the Western Hemisphere.
 The AmericasBarometer was launched in 2004/05, with 11 countries, and quickly grew to cover 34 countries in the Americas.
-The seventh round was carried out in 2016/17 and includes over 43,000 interviews in 29 countries.
+The eighth round was carried out in 2021 and includes over 64,000 interviews in 22 countries.
 Key to a comparative project is standardization in design and methods; we accomplish this via peer-reviewed sample designs, standardized protocols, the pioneering use of electronic devices for data collection in face-to-face interviews, layers of quality control, and partnerships with reputable firms and researchers across the Latin America and Caribbean (LAC) region.

 LAPOP-generated data and research are used by individuals and organizations across the Americas to diagnose challenges and advance solutions in the broad area of democratic governance.
 By making the data public, by lending our technical support to the user community, and by effectively distributing key findings via reports, social media, presentations, and workshops, the AmericasBarometer has become integral to conversations and programming on the rule of law, economic well-being, social inclusion, political tolerance, democracy, and many other topics.